Free Speech Union (New Zealand): Proposed InternetNZ constitution

 In late February 2025, the NZFSU objected to New Zealand's web domain manager InternetNZ's proposed new constitution.
 These proposed changes have include enshrining the Treaty of Waitangi, reducing the number of members for its leadership board, ensuring a third of its leadership board's membership would be Māori, and having Māori co-chair.
 The proposed constitution also requires members to uphold InternetNZ's objects, values, and code of conduct, and ensuring that Internet users could enjoy the Internet safely and free from harm.
 The constitutional review followed a 2022 review into systemic racism within the organisation.
 NZFSU member David Harvey and chief executive Jonathan Ayling described the review as "undemocratic, ideological, and censorship-prone."
 The Post and Radio New Zealand reported that InternetNZ's membership had swelled in late February after the FSU and another advocacy group called Hobson's Pledge encouraged their members to join in order to vote against the proposed constitution.
 InternetNZ Stephen Judd rejected the FSU's criticism and accused the group of spreading misinformation and confusion.

+Conflicts with regulatory bodies and the media

+In late March 2026, The Spinoff reported that the Free Speech Union had opposed efforts by several professional regulatory bodies including the New Zealand Registered Architects Board (NZRAB), the Medical Council of New Zealand, the Nursing Council of New Zealand and the Veterinary Council of New Zealand to incorporate references to indigenous rights, culture and the Treaty of Waitangi to their registration policies, saying they were "policing free speech" by forcing their employees to conform to certain social, cultural or ideological attitudes.
+In response to lobbying by the FSU, NZRAB chief executive Judith Taylor argued that it was important for registered architects to be aware of cultural competence and safety.

+In late July 2026, the Free Speech Union criticised Stuff journalist Andrea Vance for asking Health Minister Simeon Brown about the appointment of Dr Manoja Kalupahana to the Medical Council.
+Before Brown could respond, the FSU had issued a press release within two hours accusing Vance of pursuing a muckraking campaign.
+In 2023, the Union had supported Kalupahana after her social media activity had become the subject of a workplace complaint and media scrutiny.
+On 29 July, a former FSU chairman Robert Mulgan was appointed to the Medical Council.
+Mulgan had previously lobbied Brown on proposed changes to the regulation of doctors.
+According The Spinoff, the Free Speech Union had links to Brown's inner circle and included a former FSU chief executive who had worked for Brown.
+The FSU's chair Stephen Franks denied there was any collusion between the Union and the Health Minister, and denied Vance's report that the Union had lobbied for the appointments of Kaluphana and Mulgan to the Medical Council.